Kellia855/mindbridge/MIGRATIONS.md

 ---

-**Note**: Always backup your database before making structural changes!
+**Note**: You have to always backup your database before making structural changes!